auth0/docs/articles/client-platforms/vanillajs/07-authorization.md

 ## Summary

-In this guide we saw how to assign roles to your users through Auth0's management dashboard, and use those claims to authorize or deny a user to access certain routes in your VanillaJS project.
+In this guide, we saw how to assign roles to your users through Auth0's management dashboard, as well as how to use those claims to authorize or deny a user to access certain routes in your VanillaJS project.